 Invalid activity: Disabled account

-Google treats invalid activity very seriously, analyzing all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
+Google treats invalid activity very seriously, analysing all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
 If we determine that an AdMob account might pose a risk to our advertisers, we may disable that account to protect our advertising ecosystem.
 The Traffic Quality team reserves the right to disable ad serving to your AdMob account at any time.

 We understand that you have questions about your account and the actions we've taken to protect our advertising ecosystem.
 Below are some of our most frequently asked questions.

-Because we have a need to protect our proprietary detection system, we're unable to provide our publishers with any information about their account activity, including any apps, users, or third-party services that might have been involved.
+Because we have a need to protect our proprietary detection system, we're unable to provide our publishers with any information about their account activity, including any apps, users or third-party services that might have been involved.

 To learn more about the most common reasons that accounts are disabled, see our top reasons for account closure.